kkbunny247/cse15l-lab-reports/lab-report-1-week-2.md

 Repeat these commands but this time on the remote server.
 Because the UCSD computers have Java set up, this should work for everyone.

-If you type `ls` in the command prompt, you should see the file in the home directory!
+If you call the command `ls`, you should see the file in the home directory!

 ![image](Screenshot2022-01-13182320.png)
 <br/>

 ### **Step 5:**
 #### Setting an SSH Key